Sam-Max/plugin.video.jacktook/README.md

 # Jackewlarr

-A kodi addon that integrates Jackett with Torrest.
+A kodi addon that integrates Jackett and Prowlarr with Torrest.

 Inspired by [Haru Addon](https://github.com/pikdum/plugin.video.haru)